bluejeans117/flexdoc/README.md

 - 🎯 **Interactive**: Live API explorer with request/response examples
 - 🔍 **Advanced Search**: Powerful search and filtering capabilities
 - 🎨 **Customizable**: Extensive theming and styling options
+- 🔒 **Authentication**: Secure your documentation with Basic or Bearer token authentication
 - ⚡ **Fast**: Optimized performance with lazy loading and efficient rendering
 - 🔧 **Easy Integration**: Simple setup for NestJS and other frameworks
 - 📖 **OpenAPI 3.0**: Full support for OpenAPI 3.0 specifications